yuezhao/ezviewer/README.md

 Features:
 --------------------
     1. Unified display mechanism, support rotate, mirror, zoom in/out, drag the image, including animation image.
     2. Use anti-aliasing when zoom in/out the pictures.
     3. When image scaling larger than the form, the picture will sliding inertially when the left mouse button quickly drag a picture and release then.
     4. Pre-reading next picture, for improving file change performance.
     5. Cache image has viewed, to improve the performance of browser back.
     6. Support Exif informance in picture property.
     7. Auto rotate image according EXIF orientation tag.
     8. Frame step by press F if the image has more than one frame.
     9. If the cursor stay on the top-right, will show the image property.
     10. Support dragging pictures directly from Windows Explorer to this viewer.
     11. Auto play/stop play.
     12. Support to copy the image content to the clipboard.
     13. Support for shortcut keys.

 Build
 --------------------
 1. Clone the project
 2. qmake
 3. make

+[ I have tested these steps above in Windows 7 sp1 and Fedora 17 (KDE desktop), with Qt 4.7.2. ]

 NOTE: